 Year 5

-Our project for this half-term is "Stone Age to Iron Age".
+Our project for this half-term is "Bournemouth to Brazil".

 Important dates and messages: